Armenian Kingdom of Cilicia: Principality becomes a kingdom

-The Het'umid dynasty
+Hethumid dynasty

-By the 11th century the Het‘umids had settled into western Cilicia, primarily in the highlands of the Taurus Mountains.
+By the 11th century the Hethumids had settled into western Cilicia, primarily in the highlands of the Taurus Mountains.
 Their two great dynastic castles were Lampron and Papeŕōn/Baberon, which commanded strategic roads to the Cilician Gates and to Tarsus.

 The apparent unification in marriage of the two main dynasties of Cilicia, Rubenid and Het'umid, ended a century of dynastic and territorial rivalry, while bringing the Het'umids to the forefront of political dominance in Cilician Armenia.
 Although the accession of Het'um I in 1226 marked the beginning of Cilician Armenia's united dynastic kingdom, the Armenians were confronted by many challenges from abroad.
 In order to enact revenge for his son's death, Bohemond sought an alliance with Seljuk sultan Kayqubad I, who captured regions west of Seleucia.
 Het'um also struck coins with his figure on one side, and with the name of the sultan on the other.